nacht-falter/aikido-course-website-django/README.md

 ### Frameworks and Languages

 - The website has been built with [Django](https://www.djangoproject.com/), a Python web framework.
-- HTML, CSS and JavaScript have been used for designing the website's front end.
+- HTML, CSS, and JavaScript have been used for implementing the website's front end.
-- [Bootstrap](https://getbootstrap.com/) was used for designing the front end.
+- [Bootstrap](https://getbootstrap.com/) was used for the visual design and the layout for the front end.

 ### Addditional Python Packages